exploratory-io/book/analytics/correlation_column.md

 6. Click Run button to run the analytics.
 7. Select view type (explained below) by clicking view type link to see each type of generated visualization.

-### "Correlation Matrix" View
+### "Correlations" View
-"Correlation Matrix" View displays correlations with Heatmap.
+"Correlations" View displays correlations with Heatmap.
 Red color means it has positive correlation and Blue color means it has negative correlation.
 The darker the color, the stronger the correlation.

 ![](images/cor_by_column_matrix.png)

+### "Significance" View
+"Significance" View displays correlations with Scatter Plot.
+Gray color means it is not statistically significant.
+Red color means it has positive significant correlation and Blue color means it has negative significant correlation.
+You can check the p-values of the correlations by hovering the mouse pointer over the circles.

 ### "Scatter Matrix" View
 "Scatter Matrix" View displays the actual data distributions for each variable combination.